-A CPN must adhere to the Code of Conduct and Code of Ethics set forth by the Certified Practicing Nutritionist Credentialing Board, and additionally ensure they are compliant with all relevant legislation and regulations in all aspects of their practice.
+A CPN must adhere to the Code of Conduct and professional requirements set forth by AARPN, and additionally ensure they are compliant with all relevant legislation and regulations in all aspects of their practice.

 CPNs are expected to maintain professional integrity and deliver services in an ethical, patient-centred manner.